-A simple XLR to USB-C adapter with built-in analog-to-digital converter.
+A simple XLR to USB-C adapter with a built-in analog-to-digital converter.
 Note that this cable does not provide or pass phantom power.

-A simple XLR to Lightning adapter with built-in analog-to-digital converter.
+A simple XLR to Lightning adapter with a built-in analog-to-digital converter.
 Note that this cable does not provide or pass phantom power.

 Phantom Power Supply